TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/dev/server-documentation.md

 ## Generate Documentation

-The documentation for the server is automatically generated upon running the build command for this documentation.
+The documentation for the server API is automatically generated upon running the build command for this documentation.

 ```cmd
 pnpm build